whatwg/build.whatwg.org/README.md

 (NOTE: if you get an error, the resulting zip file will actually be a text file containing that error.
 Does anyone know a better CURL command that would output to stderr or similar in that case?)

-## Future Work

-- Download caniuse/w3cbugs for you, perhaps with local caches on the server.
-- Get a real host name with HTTPS.
-- Integrate into [whatwg/html-build](https://github.com/whatwg/html-build) so that you can run those scripts without Wattsi.

 ## Server Development Info

 This server requires the following to run: